maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to delete an existing registered Instance record, the service will validate the respective entry indeed exists in its database.
-In that case, the Instance registration will be deleted and the service will send a response to the original request.
+Upon receiving a request to delete an existing registered service instance, the service will validate the respective entry indeed exists in its database.
+In that case, the Instance record will be deleted and the service will send a response to the original request.
 If an error occurs while deleting the identified Instance object, the service will make that clear in the response generated.